September 12, 2025

 What’s different today is the mainstreaming of bunker-grade infrastructure.
 With AI workloads, digital payment rails, and national security systems depending on uninterrupted infrastructure, enterprises and governments can no longer rely solely on conventional builds.

 For India, this is particularly significant.
 In August 2025 alone, UPI processed over 20 billion transactions, underscoring its critical role in the financial ecosystem.
-Coupled with projections that Incdia’s AI market will more than triple to $17 billion by 2027, this surge in digitalactivity makes sovereign, resilient infrastructure indispensable for both economic prosperity and national security
+Coupled with projections that India’s AI market will more than triple to $17 billion by 2027, this surge in digital activity makes sovereign, resilient infrastructure indispensable for both economic prosperity and national security.

 Final Word: Continuity as an Existential Necessity